opentok/opentok-reconnection/README.md

 ====================

-This project contains sample code demonstrating the [OpenTok](https://tokbox.com/developer/) automatic reconnection developer preview.
+This project contains sample code demonstrating the [OpenTok](https://tokbox.com/developer/) Automatic Reconnection feature.

-With automatic reconnections, your client can now automatically reconnect to OpenTok sessions after temporary drops in network connectivity.
+With Automatic Reconnections, your client can now automatically reconnect to OpenTok sessions after temporary drops in network connectivity.
 If you have a mobile client using OpenTok, the feature helps restore connectivity during transitions between network interfaces such as Wi-Fi and LTE, allowing you to build a more robust integration and end-user experience.

-Clients connected to sessions that use the automatic reconnection feature can do the following:
+Clients connected to sessions that use the Automatic Reconnection feature can do the following:

 * Attempt to automatically reconnect to the session if the client has disconnected due to a temporary drop in network connectivity.